Evidence-led Impact Evaluation

 Equipping and empowering young communities

-Our Street-to-Data Practice
+Street-to-Data Practice

 Where Intervention meets Evidence

 Our newly developed integrated data platform enhances the sustainable impact of intervention work by turning delivered practice into powerful evidence.
-Throughout a young personโ€™s developmental journey with us we track meaningful outcomes and outputs across all phases and stages of our intervention programme.
-This includes client progression and relapse setbacks.
-By embedding evidence collection directly into practice, our team better see what we do, what we need to do, and where staff can make smarter decisions โ€˜in real timeโ€™ informing practitioners where to adjust approaches and recognise breakthrough patterns as they happen.
+Throughout a young person’s developmental journey with us, we track meaningful outcomes across all phases and stages of our intervention programme.
+This includes progression and relapse setbacks.
+By embedding evidence collection directly into practice, our team can better see what we do, what we need to do, and where staff can make smarter decisions in real-time.

 Initiate Engagement